Technical SEO

 Client-side redirects

 They are executed by the user's browser.
-This means that when a user visits a page with a client-side redirect, their browser will receive the redirect instructions and will immediately send them to the new destination URL.
+This means that when a user visits a page, their browser will receive the redirect instructions and will send them to the new destination URL.

 Client-side redirects are typically implemented using JavaScript or meta-refresh tags.

-Client-side redirects can be useful in certain situations, such as when you want to track clicks on a particular link, or when you need to redirect users to an external site that you don't control.
+These redirects are helpful in certain situations like if you want to track clicks or need to send users to an external site that you don't own.

 Meta Refresh

-A meta refresh is a type of redirect that automatically sends visitors to a different page after a set period of time.
+A meta refresh automatically sends visitors to a different page after a set time.

-Meta refresh redirects can be problematic from an SEO perspective as they can be abused to artificially inflate pageviews and reduce the time spent on the site.
-As a result, they should be used with caution and only in specific situations.
+It can be problematic from an SEO point of view.
+They can be used to artificially inflate pageviews.
+So they should be used with caution and only in specific situations.

 Google also does not recommend it: